pferrariog/mylove-api/README.md

 # MY LOVE API

-Created to send love to beloved one and soul mate!
+Created to send love to beloved one and soulmate!

 ## Requirements to use